Secondary Confirmation During Row Deletion by JS

 }

-Select the widget>button of G3 and set a event>click to achieve the secondary confirmation effect before deleting the row.
+Select the button widget G3 and set a click event to achieve the effect of the secondary confirmation before the row deletion.

 var cell = this.options.location;

-//Get the number of the cell where the current control is located
+//Obtain the ID of the cell where the current widget is located.

 var cr = FR.cellStr2ColumnRow(cell);

-//Get the row and column number of the current cell
+//Obtain the IDs of the row and column where the current cell is located.

 var delcell = FR.columnRow2CellStr({